danielendler/start-berlin/content/en/project.md

 # How it started
 We (the [Sponsors]({{< ref "sponsors" >}} )) came together to help bring [Sleman's]({{< ref "sponsors#sleman" >}} ) [family]({{< ref "family" >}} ) from Syria to Berlin.
 Sleman can as a refugee to Germany in 20XX.
 Since then he has managed to settle in Berlin.
-He is about to finish his studies and also has a job.
+He is about to finish his studies in social work and also works as social worker on the side.

-Sleman has his remaining family in Syria.
-At the current stage, the German government doesn't allow refugees to bring their respective families easily to a safe home.
+Also Sleman managed to make the dangerous journey as a refugee to Germany, parts of his family with young children could not take this path.
+Also, they shouldn't have to risk their lives simply to have a chance at a peaceful life.
+Unfortunately the  "refugee family reunion" regulations didn't allow Sleman to get his brother and family to a safe home in Germany.

-There is one possibility, though: through a Verpflichtungserklärung, individuals sign papers and take the financial responsibility of potential social costs the government would have to pay.
+But the city of Berlin offers an alternative: If private individuals ("sponsors") guarantuee to take over the full living costs of the persons coming to Germany (so-called "Verpflichtungserklärung"), his family would be able to come to Germany with a long-term visa.

 This is where, we sponsors, come in.
-Each of us has agreed to take responsibility of one family member.
+Each of us has agreed to take over the living costs of one or more family member, in case they are not able to make a living on their own.
 After a long bureaucratic experience and in a process that took over 1 year, we finally managed to have Sleman's family arrive safe in Berlin in July 2021.

-Now, one ca say, the real work begins.
-We know that real integration and a safe environment can only be archived through a set of:
+Now, one can say, the real work begins.
+We know that real integration, a safe environment and foremost a self-determined life can only be archived through a set of:
 * housing
 * jobs
 * school